-- 1. A thesis (six semester hours) and twenty-four hours of course work. - Thirty semester hours (including the thesis) in the major subject, except when a minor is required or approved by the graduate adviser. - 3.
-At the discretion of the graduate adviser, a minor of six, nine or twelve hours in a related subject may be approved.
+- 1. A thesis (six semester hours) and twenty-four semester hours of course work. - 2.
+A major with a minimum of eighteen semester hours, including the thesis, or a maximum of twenty-four semester hours including the thesis.
+Major fields for the Master of Arts include Education, English, History, Political Science, Psychology, and Spanish. - 3.
+At the discretion of the major department, a minor of from six to twelve hours may be approved in a related field.
 A transfer student must complete at least three semester hours of the minor in residence. - 4.
-At least fifteen semester hours, including the thesis, must be on the graduate level (courses numbered 3500 and above). - 5.
-See page 44 for American Government requirement.
+There must be a minimum of fifteen semester hours, including the thesis, of graduate courses (those numbered 3500 and above). - 5.
+See page 46 for the American Government requirement.

+MASTER OF EDUCATION DEGREE

-Requirements for the Master of Education Degree
+A. General Requirements for All Programs.

-- A. General Requirements for All Programs. - 1.
-Thirty-six semester hours of course work. - There must be a minimum of eighteen semester hours of graduate courses (those numbered 3500 and above). - 3.
-See page 44 for American Government requirement. - 4.
-A transfer student must complete at least three semester hours of the minor in residence.

-B. Requirements for the program for the Professional School Administration Certificate.
+- 1. Thirty-six semester hours of course work. - 2.
+There must be a minimum of eighteen semester hours of graduate courses (those numbered 3500 and above). - 3.
+See page 46 for American Government requirements. - 4.
+A transfer student must complete at least three semester hours of the minor in residence. - B. Requirements for the program for the Professional School Administration Certificate. - 1.
 Completion of the M.Ed. and professional teaching certificate as indicated under "D" or "E" below.
-The professional teacher program must be planned to provide the foundation work for the program in school administration.

-2. General and Specialized Professional Administration Areas: Education 3533, plus twenty-one semester hours from Education 3502, 3524, 3525, 3526, 3528, 3529, 3530, 3531, 3532.

-C. Requirements for the programs of Elementary Supervision, Secondary Supervision, and Counseling.
+The professional teacher program must be planned to provide the foundation work for the program in school administration. - 2.
+General and Specialized Professional Administration Areas: Education 3533, plus twenty-one semester hours from Education 3502, 3524, 3525, 3526, 3528, 3529, 3530, 3531, 3532. - C. Requirements for the programs of Elementary Supervision, Secondary Supervision, and Counseling.

+ELEMENTARY SUPERVISION:
-Elementary Supervision: 1.
-Education 3502, 3503 or 3523, 3504, 3508, 3513, 3524, 3528, plus six hours of electives in Education.

-2. Six hours credit from one of the following minors: Art, Biological Sciences, Business Administration, Chemistry, Drama, Speech, Economics, English, French, Geology, Government, Health and Physical Education, History, Mathematics, Music, Philosophy, Physics, Psychology, Sociology, Spanish.
+- 1. Education 3502, 3503 or 3523, 3504, 3508, 3513, 3514, 3524, 3528, plus six hours of electives in Education. - 2.
+Six hours credit from one of the following minors: Art, Biological Sciences, Business Administration, Chemistry, Drama, Speech, Economics, English, French, Geology, Political Science, Health and Physical Education, History, Mathematics, Music, Philosophy, Physics, Psychology, Sociology, Spanish.